EmberSherpa/ember-reactive-helpers/README.md

 />
 ```

-`r` helper accepts functions as helpers.
-For example, let's say you have a method on the context called `addNumbers`
+The `r` helper accepts functions as helpers.
+For example, let's say you have a method in a Component named `addNumbers`

 ```js
 export default class extends Component {